Omni Calculator logo

 The key to the BBT method is to measure your body temperature every day, at exactly the same time, same place, right after waking up.

-E.g., you may choose to measure you temperature in your vagina, mouth or anus.
+For example, you may choose to measure your temperature in your vagina, mouth, or anus.
 The best practice is to keep your thermometer next to your bed and take your measurement before getting up.

 ❗ Basal body temperature (BBT) method shouldn't be used as a birth control method.
 BBT can change easily and depends on multiple external factors, such as: